MakeSchool-Tutorials/Peeved-Penguins-SpriteKit-Swift3/P4-Game-Objects/content.md

 >
 > The penguin has already taken the first *Category Mask* of `1` so the next logical category you can use will be `2` for the seal.
 >
-> You will also want to be alerted when the seal is involved in a collision with anything so you set the *Contact Mask* to `1`.
+> You will also want to be alerted when the seal is involved in a collision with the penguin so you set the *Contact Mask* to `1`.
 >

 That's it!
 You now have the core reusable game objects ready for action.